Random coalescing geodesics in first-passage percolation: Coalescence

+Our proof of Proposition~\ref{picnic table} will be adapted from an argument due to Licea and Newman~\cite{newman95,licnew96}; see also~\cite{damhan14}.
+The core of the proof is a local modification argument that shows that if $G$ is not coalescing, then there exists a coalescence class with a least element according to some ordering of the elements in $\Z^2$.
+Our first lemma says that this cannot happen.

+\begin{lemma} Let $G$ be a random non-crossing geodesic and let $R$ be some shift invariant order on $\Z^2$.
+Then no coalescence class for $G$ has a least element for $R$, almost surely. \end{lemma}

+\begin{proof} This lemma is an application of the mass-transport principle, see~\cite[Theorem~5.3]{hagjon06}.
+We define a function $m(x,y)$ which is one if $y$ is the least element in the coalescence class of $x$, and otherwise zero.
+If $y$ is the least element of its coalescence class then it gets infinite mass as all the points on $G(y)$ have $m(x,y)=1$.
+If the probability that $y$ is the least element for some class is positive, then the expected amount of mass into $y$ ($\E \sum_{x}m(x,y)$) is infinite while the expected amount of mass out of $y$ ($\E \sum_{x}m(y,x)$) is at most one.
+This is a contradiction to the mass-transport principle, which holds these quantities equal.
+Thus the probability that $y$ is the least element of its coalescence class is zero, so by the union bound the probability that there exists a coalescence class which has a least element is zero. \end{proof}

-\begin{proof}[Proof of Proposition~\ref{picnic table}] Let $G$ be an element in $\rcg$ that eventually moves into some half-plane $H_i$.
-For notational simplicity we shall assume that this half-plane is the right half-plane, and note that any other case is analogous.
+\begin{proof}[Proof of Proposition~\ref{picnic table}] Fix $\alpha\in\labels_\star$ and let $G$ denote either $G_\alpha^{cw}$ or $G_\alpha^{ccw}$.
+By Proposition~\ref{riders on the storm} it follows that $G$ eventually moves into some half-plane $H_i$.
+For notational simplicity we shall assume that $G$ eventually moves into the right half-plane, and note that any other case can be treated in an analogous manner.

 We will argue by contradiction and assume that $G$ is not coalescing with positive probability.
-Given $i,j\in\Z$, let $A(i,j)$ denote the event that $G(i{\bf e}_2)$ and $G(j{\bf e}_2)$ are entirely contained in the right half-plane and belong to different coalescing classes.
+Given $i,j\in\Z$, let $A(i,j)$ denote the event that $G(i{\bf e}_2)$ and $G(j{\bf e}_2)$ are entirely contained in the right half-plane and belong to different coalescence classes.
 Since $G$ eventually moves into the right half-plane and is assumed to be non-coalescing (with positive probability), the event $A(i,j)$ has positive probability to occur for some $i<j$.
 An application of the ergodic theorem assures that $A(i,i+k)$ will occur for some $k\ge1$ and infinitely many $i\in\Z$ with probability one.
-Consequently, there are infinitely many coalescing classes for $G$ almost surely.
+Consequently, there are infinitely many coalescence classes for $G$ with probability one.

-The remainder of the proof will be divided into two different cases, depending on whether the support of the edge weights is unbounded or not.
-We start with the significantly simpler case of unbounded support.\\
+The remainder of the proof will be divided into two different cases, depending on whether the support of the weight distribution is unbounded or not.
+We start with the simpler case of unbounded support.\\